Essential Tools for Indian Cooking

 New to Indian cooking?

-For those who are new to Indian cooking, don’t worry; you don’t need a ton of special equipment to cook Indian food.
-As you scroll through the list, you will notice that you already have most of the tools at home, if you have been already cooking any kind of food at home.
+For those who are new to Indian cooking, don’t fret; you don’t need a ton of special equipment to cook Indian food.
+In fact, you probably have most of what you need already in your kitchen, especially if you’ve been cooking at home for a while.

-If you have been cooking for a while, I am assuming you already have the following kitchen items.
+Assuming you’ve already been cooking for a bit, you probably already have the following items in your kitchen.

 Servingware